 Will Falcon have to give up his wings to become Captain America?

 This is a question that’s been bugging me ever since an aged Steve Rogers officially passed the torch (or, well, the shield) to his friend Sam: If Wilson’s going to become the new Cap, does that means he has to lose those cool wings?
 Or is he just going to … fly around with a star-spangled shield?
 Luckily, we won’t have to wait long to find out: The handoff will presumably be the main arc in the upcoming Disney+ series starring Anthony Mackie and Sebastian Stan’s Winter Soldier.

 Who’s still in the Avengers?
 Is there even an Avengers right now?

 Tony’s dead.
 So is Black Widow.
 Cap’s retired.
 Thor left to Eat, Pray, Love his way through the universe with his new Guardian friends.
 Hulk was severely winged by the Infinity Gauntlet.
 Which leaves … Hawkeye as the sole leftover from the original Avengers team, and he's got his own TV series coming.
 I’d imagine the roster will get retooled eventually, but it likely won’t happen for years.

-world universe is Gamora?
+Where in the world universe is Gamora?